4479 Desserte Nord Autoroute 440, Laval, QC H7P 6E2

 • Definition: Solo mining is the process of an individual miner attempting to find new blocks without joining a mining pool.

 • Pros and Cons: While solo mining offers the full block reward (currently 6.25 bitcoins plus transaction fees), the odds of finding a block are significantly lower compared to mining in a pool.
+Only those who control a substantial portion of the network’s hash rate can expect to succeed consistently in solo mining.
 The inconsistency in rewards makes solo mining a high-risk, high-reward endeavour.
+It is often compared to a lottery due to its high variance and low probability of success.

 Global Hash Rate: The Cumulative Power of Mining